Working in Germany - Side job

 • Is there an income limit?

 • No, there is no limit on how much you may earn.
-You may earn as much is feasible for you.
 Only the number of working days is limited (see above).
-However, the amount of your income determines the amount of your social insurance contributions and also any taxes that are due.
+However, the amount of your income determines the amount of social security contributions and any taxes that may be payable.
+Please also note any restrictions that your residence permit imposes.

 Employment at the University